cse110-sp23-group27/cse110-sp23-group27/admin/meetings/Team-T meetings/052623-brainstorm.md

 - Tarot Card Implementation
   - Test with random text until JSON objects are made
 - Merged the current progress of the home page
+- Kathy, Kevin, Jason, and Daniel will work on the home page